-Planning is a broad subject matter and planners perform many different roles relating to the natural, physical, economic, social and cultural environments that we live in.
-Given this, planning offers a wide spectrum of employment opportunities in both the public and private sectors.
+Planning is a broad subject matter and planners perform different roles relating to the natural, physical, economic, social and cultural environments that we live in.
+Given this, planning offers a wide range of employment opportunities.
 Studying planning will equip you with the knowledge to understand how cities, towns, villages, communities and neighbourhoods function and operate, and then have the skills to make decisions that shape how they grow and prosper.

 Planning, Environment and Development Degree highlights

 Planning at Queen's is ranked 2nd overall by subject (Building and town and country planning) in the Guardian University .League Tables, 2020.